-- Quite often you can pre-load your accessing of the weapon by moving your hands over it in a very natural, unassuming way (this does take training and practice).
+- Quite often you can pre-load your accessing of the weapon by moving your hands over it in a very natural, unassuming way (Interview Stances), this does take training and practice.

 - If you end up on the ground the weapon is still accessible.

 The ideal solution is to alter the way you dress, and to dress around the tool.
-I know a few women who do it successfully without becoming too masculine in their dress.
+This can be a tricky proposition depending on how you prefer to dress, but it can be done successfully even with a feminine style of dress.

-There are times however where its just not feasible to wear belts and lots of equipment.
+There are times however where its just not feasible to wear belts and/or lots of equipment.
 Running and jogging, or at gym, spending a day at the beach, etc. are all times in our lives where we don’t necessarily want to be all tooled up.
-These times should be the exception in your life, but they still happen regularly enough that it warrants a solution.
+This is where Discreet Carry Concepts HLR Gear Clips excel.

 These clips are designed to work without a belt and can clip directly to the waistband of your garment.
 This means they can be worn with board shorts or gym shorts, arguable even with something as delicate as yoga pants (depending on the level of retention in the sheath).